martinjzhang/single_cell_eb/README.md

 # data
 The data are downloaded locally with path specified inside ./sceb/data_loader.
 See ./examples/PC_estimation_pbmc_4k.ipynb for an example of defining a data loader function.

-The datasets that we use are from 10x genomics v2 chemistry [1]. pbmc_4k, pbmc_8k contain peripheral blood mononuclear cells (PBMCs) from a healthy donor (the same donor). brain_1k, brain_2k, brain_9k, brain_1.3m contain cells from a combined cortex, hippocampus and sub ventricular zone of an E18 mouse.
+The datasets that we use are from 10x genomics v2 chemistry "[Zheng et al. 2017](nature.com/articles/ncomms14049)". pbmc_4k, pbmc_8k contain peripheral blood mononuclear cells (PBMCs) from a healthy donor (the same donor). brain_1k, brain_2k, brain_9k, brain_1.3m contain cells from a combined cortex, hippocampus and sub ventricular zone of an E18 mouse.
 The pair 293T_1k, 3T3_1k contain 1:1 mixture of fresh frozen human (HEK293T) and mouse (NIH3T3) cells.
 So are the pair 293T_6k, 3T3_6k and the pair 293T_12k, 3T3_12k.
 The links of the data links:

 - pbmc_4k: https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/pbmc4k
 - pbmc_8k: https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/pbmc8k